OpenCircuits/OpenCircuits/docs/Other/DesignDocs/Replace Component.md

 ### Milestone 3

 Using a Popup would likely be the easiest way to do this.
+Flexbox can be used to display the items and they can be grouped like they are grouped in the itemnav.